openpowerquality/docusaurus/docs/deploy-docker.md

 ## Overview

 We utilize [Docker](https://www.docker.com/) to containerize each of our services into easy-to-deploy bundles.
-In combination with [Docker Compose](https://docs.docker.com/compose/), the task of deploying and running a new OPQ instance has become a greatly simplified process.
+In combination with [Docker Compose](https://docs.docker.com/compose/), the task of deploying and running a new OPQ Cloud instance has become a greatly simplified process.

 This guide will be covering three separate concerns:
-  1. Deploying a new OPQ instance on production
+  1. Deploying a new OPQ Cloud instance on production
   2. Creating new OPQ docker images
   3. Publishing new OPQ docker images